AndraeLadores/CyTOF_BatchCorrection-Compensation_Pipeline/README.md

 ### 2/19/25
 - Fixed a huge issue when running the compensation script.
 It basically wouldn't call the function I created, but it's fixed.
 It's good to remember to make sure you're calling the correct file.

+### 2/26/25
+- Tested with a bigger dataset and vector limit error keeps happening so I'm adding memory optimization codes to help prevent that error in bigger datasets.